|Christianity was supposed to be about becoming like Jesus.||We went in the wrong direction.|

 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.
 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality. - 1 Corinthians 15:50-53

 The arrival of the kingdom of God will be a monumental event unparalleled in the history of the world.
-Those who have been placed into the kingdom but still live in this world in anticipation of the future establishment of the kingdom are somewhat like Abraham.
+Those who look forward to the future establishment of the kingdom are somewhat like Abraham.

 By faith he sojourned in the land of promise, as in a strange country, dwelling in tabernacles with Isaac and Jacob, the heirs with him of the same promise: For he looked for a city which hath foundations, whose builder and maker is God. - Hebrews 11:9-10